 - Next, try taking your pet on a walk while wearing it.
 Be ready for them to be slower or distracted while they get used to the sounds and feelings of their costume, and of course, treat, treat, treat.

 Hopefully, by the time Halloween rolls around, they’ll be comfortable enough in the costume to last the whole night as the witch to your cauldron, the candle to your pumpkin, the pea to your pod.

 Dog Halloween Costume Safety

 Here are a few things to consider when choosing a costume for your pet.

 - If you’re going to be walking around with your dog, make sure you choose some element of the costume that is highly visible so that your pet can be seen from a distance—you want to make sure they don’t get lost, and also that cars know they’re there.
 A light-up collar or a reflective material can be great for this.

 - Choose breathable material, and make sure the costume isn’t too tight.
 This will help your pet feel more comfortable and avoid restricted blood flow.
-Consider how heavy the costume is, as well, since the added weight means your pet has to exert more effort to move and can tire your pet out or possibly overheat them.
+Consider how heavy the costume is, as well, since the added weight means your pet has to exert more effort to move.
+You don’t want to tire your pet out or possibly overheat them.